Access

 Advocacy Resources

 Lobbyist Registry: All real estate boards are required to report their provincial advocacy through BC’s Lobbyists Registry.
-BCREA has prepared the following resources to help: Frequently asked questions Memo for REALTORS® re MLA meetings Webinar: Understanding BC’s lobbying laws Guidance from the Office of the Registrar of Lobbyists: How to Register and Report Your Lobbying
+BCREA has prepared the following resources to help: Real Estate Legislation: External links:

 Consumer Protection